pameldas/FIFA-World-Cup-2026-Winner-Predictor/README.md

 This project is a simulation-based prediction framework, not a guaranteed forecast.
 Football outcomes depend on many unpredictable factors such as injuries, tactical changes, player availability, form fluctuations, red cards, and real-time match conditions.

-The model should be interpreted as a sports analytics experiment rather than a final deterministic prediction.
+The model is presented as a sports analytics experiment rather than a final deterministic prediction.

 ## Author

-BPS
+## Author

+Pamel Das

+Electrical & Electronic Engineering, CUET